Andrew-Chen-Wang/github-wiki-action/README.md

-Largely inspired by https://github.com/Decathlon/wiki-page-creator-action and the [issue that arose from it](https://github.com/Decathlon/wiki-page-creator-action/issues/11), this GitHub action tries to update the entire wiki based on all your files diffs, additions, and removals.
+Largely inspired by https://github.com/Decathlon/wiki-page-creator-action and the [issue that arose from it](https://github.com/Decathlon/wiki-page-creator-action/issues/11), this GitHub action tries to update the entire wiki based on all your files' diffs, additions, and removals.

 ---
 ### Usage

+You must have a single wiki page available from the beginning.
+It can be blank, but there must be at least one page that exists.

 ```yaml
 name: Deploy Wiki